What classes do you offer?

 - For Raleigh residents, at-home one-on-one lessons are $75 per lesson after the initial consultation.
 Consultations are $50 and are nonrefundable.
 Rates for each additional dog in the same household are 50% off ($37.50) if multiple dogs are noted during the consultation.
 Packages of 5 lessons are available at a discounted rate: $350 for the first dog, $175 for an additional dog if purchased at the same time.

 How long is a one-on-one training lesson?

-During the first lesson, Jen reviews your goals and provides important information about dogs and being a dog owner; some training begins during the first lesson, which typically runs 1-2 hours.
+During the first lesson, Jen reviews your goals and provides important information about dogs and being a dog owner; some training begins during the first lesson, which typically runs 1.5-2 hours.
 The second and subsequent lessons typically run 1 hour; during these lessons, Jen focuses on training.
 She will work with your dog first until she gets the desired response, and then she will have you demonstrate timing and technique before giving you your weekly homework assignment.